IvanPalm/Resume.md/md_version/CV_IvanPalmegiani_GitHub.md

 Full-time, *Jul.
 2022 - present*

-While working at the intersection between science and policies, I conduce research and advisory projects on sustainable land use, Nature-based Solutions (NbS), ecological restoration, sustainable agriculture, and on environmental finance.
+While working at the intersection between science and policy, I conduce research and advisory projects on sustainable land use, Nature-based Solutions (NbS), ecological restoration, sustainable agriculture, and on environmental finance.

 **Geospatial Data Consultant** at [WWF Water Risk Filter][wwf_wrf]